DaanVrancken/Supporting-Info/arXiv_2502.19588/HubbardMPS/README.md

 ```
 which auto-activate the project and enable local path handling from DrWatson.

-2.The code for the tensor network calculations of the three materials trans-polyacetylene (tPA), polythiophene (PT), and Sr<sub>2</sub>CuO<sub>3</sub> can be found in the folder ```scripts```.
+2. The code for the tensor network calculations of the three materials trans-polyacetylene (tPA), polythiophene (PT), and Sr<sub>2</sub>CuO<sub>3</sub> can be found in the folder ```scripts```.
 Run them with the required arguments provided as explained in the scripts.
 You may want to compute the ground state (which is automatically saved) first and perform a second run for the excitations.